Beginner’s Boxing Gear Checklist: Everything You Actually Need

 Even if you’re not sparring yet, a mouthguard is smart for pad work and partner drills.
 It protects your teeth and jaw during unexpected clashes.

-Boil-and-bite mouthguards are affordable and easy to mold at home.
+Boil-and-bite mouthguards are affordable and easy to mould at home.

 A beginners boxing gum shield on a towel